IPA113 Regional development in the European Union

 60 ECTS in social science courses or equivalent.

 At the start of the course basic information, which is crucial for the understanding of European Union policies, is presented.
-This includes the motivation for the creation of the European Union, the organizational structure and institutions, and the distribution of competencies between the European Union and members states, among others.
-The understanding is deepened through discussions on up-do-date topics (e.g. on the the refugee crisis and Brexit) and exercises.
+This includes the motivation for the creation of the European Union, the organizational structure and institutions, and the distribution of competencies between the European Union and member states, among others.
+The understanding is deepened through discussions on up-do-date topics (e.g. the Corona crisis and the effects of Brexit) and exercises.

-An excursion to a member country of the European Union (in fall of 2020 we will visit Portugal or Italy) towards the end of the course helps to illustrate the practice of EU policies and their impact on a member country.
-The policy areas, which this course focuses on in theory, are reviewed from the practical viewpoint of a member state of the EU.
+An excursion to a member country of the European Union towards the end of the course will help illustrate the practice of EU policies and their impact on a member country (the trip will only be held if the Corona situation allows).

 In accordance with the national qualification framework, the student will have achieved the following learning outcomes after completing the course: